victor-iyi/.dotfiles/README.md

 My .dotfile configurations to backup, restore and sync my preferences and settings for my development environment and toolbox.

+[macOS Setup Guide] is worth taking a look if you're looking to setup your new macOS.
+It covers basic setup for  development environment on a new Mac.
 If you would like to learn more about dotfiles, there's plenty of resources on [dotfiles.github.io].